Shelvock Manor: 1500–1700

 Francis Thornes, son of the Sheriff, married Beatrice, eldest daughter of Sir Andrew Corbet of Moreton Corbet Castle, on 12 December 1625, at Moreton Corbet, when he was 19 and she was 15.
 When the English Civil War broke, Thornes actively sided with the King.

 Francis Thornes was one of many county gentlemen captured when Shrewsbury was taken on 22 February 1644 or 1645, by the Parliamentary forces under the command of his first cousin, Thomas Mytton of Halston, and he had to pay £720 for his estate.
 When his wife's brother, Sir Vincent Corbet, 1st Baronet, died in 1656, he became one of the trustees of the Corbet estates.
 In 1659 the Corbet family went to the Court of Chancery for redress, alleging that he was running the estates for his own profit and preventing Sir Vincent's heir visiting his mother.
 He used his position to marry his daughter, Elizabeth to the 2nd Baronet.
-After the Restoration Francis Thornes was one of the Commissioners appointed under an Act of 1661 for administering oaths of allegiance and supremacy to all office holders in Shrewsbury, and for removing from office all disaffected persons.
+After the Restoration Francis Thornes was one of the Commissioners appointed under the Corporation Act 1661 for administering oaths of allegiance and supremacy to all office holders in Shrewsbury, and for removing from office all disaffected persons.

 Thomas Thornes, son of Francis, was the last Thornes owner of Shelvock.
 He was baptised at Moreton Corbet on 26 September 1630, and in 1653 he married Elinor, his first wife, daughter of Jonathan Langley of the Abbey, Shrewsbury.
 He later married Hester Littleton, daughter of Sir William Courteen, of London, and widow of Sir Sir Edward Littleton, 1st Baronet of Pillaton Hall, Staffordshire, a zealous royalist, and then Anne, who married after his death George Bold.
 Thomas Thornes sold Webscott, in Myddle parish, to his brother-in-law Thomas Price.
 He died without issue, surviving his father by less than two months.
 While the Thornes' ownership of the manor ceased in the middle of the 17th Century, the family remained connected to the lands well into the 18th.